 Let’s look at some practical examples of how this change will make your email experience worse.

 Let’s get one thing straight first: for most companies, you opening an email does not impact their business in any way.
 No one gets paid when you open an email.
-Email marketers are much more concerned with clicks and conversions (when you actually pay them).
+Email marketers are much more concerned with clicks and conversions (when you actually pay them) than email open rate.
 So, in some ways, the industry is not too worried about opens going away.

 However, eliminating open tracking means that marketers can’t see what you open or when you open it.
 That can have a lot of negative consequences for the recipient:

 - Less relevant content – Email marketers look at what you open and more importantly, what you don’t.
 They use that information to tailor content specifically for you.
 Do you always open emails about running shoes but never any about strength training?
 A savvy marketer will cut back on the strength training content and focus on your shoe obsession.
 That’s impossible if they can’t tell what you opened.

 - Less timely content – Good email marketers also pay attention to when you open.
 That gives them a good idea of when to send content your way and when to avoid.
 Once an email is 20 deep in your inbox, you’re a lot less likely to see it or open it.
 Marketers use your open time history to determine the best time to send to you so that you always see those awesome shoe deals at the top of your inbox.

 - Generic subject lines – Good marketers test their subject lines to see which ones are most likely to entice a recipient to open the email.
 Do you respond better to the name of a new shoe, or the promise of a discount?
 Subject line testing is almost always measured by open rate, and without those open numbers, subject lines will suffer.